You've been looking for this.

 A photograph captures something the mind cannot — the body's truth in a moment.

-When you look at that image, something shifts.
+When you look at that image taken in the moment of your unrest, something shifts.

 You stop being inside the experience and become the witness of it.